asekerefe/Expandicon/README.md

 Expandicon is a console implementation that can be used in Unity3D projects in order to change values and perform specific operations on GameObjects without interacting the Unity3D editor.

-Expandicon stands for '<b>Expandable Console</b>' which identifes its main feature: expandability.
+Expandicon stands for <b>Expandable Console</b> which identifes its main feature: expandability.

 Project Expandicon is currently under development.